Marjan23/plgeon/Comments:BIP-0340.md

 - The 'NIST' stands for a U.S. governmental body known as the "National Institute of Standards and Technology".
 For reference, this is the same body that helped user in cryptographic standards such as SHA-2 (merkle-damgerd construction), which Bitcoin currently uses as well as AES (Rindjael, specifically), which is by far the most dominant version of AES out there on the market currently ("Serpent" was the runner-up; fyi)

 -  The 'FIPS' stands for the "Federal Information Processing Standards".
-This register is generally taken pretty seriously, since most information-sensitive industry in the private sector must adhere to these standards (with all public sector employees being forced to do so as reqiured).
+This register is generally taken pretty seriously, since most information-sensitive industry in the private sector must adhere to these standards (with all public sector employees being forced to do so as required).
 The FIPS standards are of immeasurable importance since they dictate the way that mission-critical information must be cryptographically secured, encrypted or otherwise protected.

 #### Main issue Here is With the 'Random' Oracle Mandate for ECDSA Signatures

-Putting Schnorr to the side for a second, Schnorr does not **solve the major issue here with ecdsa**, which is the **random oracle** construction that tis design mandates for each unique signature generated with the curve.
+Putting Schnorr to the side for a second, Schnorr does not **solve the major issue here with ECDSA**, which is the **random oracle** construction that this design mandates for each unique signature generated with the curve.

-The general formula for producing an ecdsa signature is ${s = k^{-1} * (h + rx)\pmod n}$
+The general formula for producing an ecdsa signature is `${s = k^{-1} * (h + rx)\pmod n}$`

 With the variables above mapped as the following: